rknightuk/alfred-workflows/workflows/microposter/src/readme.md

 Keyword is `mb`

+Currently this will not handle categories with spaces in them.

 Like this?
 [Buy me a coffee](https://www.buymeacoffee.com/rknightuk)

 The theme in the screenshot is [Tempo Alternative (Dark)](https://github.com/chrismessina/alfred-theme-tempo#tempo-alternative-dark) by [Chris Messina](https://github.com/chrismessina).